-- not given to a pupil on the basis that our school is his/her parents' first preference on the application form. - 10.
-The school has a Pupil Admission Number ("PAN") of 30 and will seek to admit pupils into each class up to this number. - 11.
-There are two reasons why an application might have to be refused: - a.
-The school is oversubscribed. - b.
-Information provided by the parents is found to be fraudulent or intentionally misleading. - 12.
+The school has a Pupil Admission Number ("PAN") of 15 and will seek to admit pupils into each class up to this number.

+There are two reasons why an application might have to be refused:

+- c.
+The school is oversubscribed. - d.
+Information provided by the parents is found to be fraudulent or intentionally misleading.

 The school does not rely on tests for aptitude or ability, interviews, financial circumstances, or any other family information in making decisions on pupil entry except as expressly provided for in this policy (significant reasons for admission as part of over-subscription criteria).
 The school does not require parents to fill out a supplementary information form.
 Parents are not asked to enter into any agreements, or give expressions of willingness to enter into any agreement, as a condition of entry into the school.
-Proof of address may be asked for in connection with the application of the over-subscription criteria. - 13.
-The school does have a uniform policy.
-However, the school does not wish parents to be discouraged from applying for a place at this school by the requirement to wear uniform.
-We operate a scheme for remission of the cost of items of uniform embroidered with the school logo for children eligible for free school meals, and children whose parents are entitled to the maximum level of Working Tax Credit.
-The scheme is administered discreetly so that no parent should be embarrassed to ask for help.
+Proof of address may be asked for in connection with the application of the over-subscription criteria.